instadeepai/Mava/README.md

 Please read our [contributing docs](./CONTRIBUTING.md) for details on how to submit pull requests, our Contributor License Agreement and community guidelines.

-## Performance and Speed 🚀
-It should be noted that in all cases here Mava is trained using a single 6GB Nivida 3060 laptop GPU.

-In order to show the utility of end-to-end JAX-based MARL systems and JAX-based environments we compare the speed and performance of Mava against [EPyMARL][epymarl] on a simple Robotic Warehouse task with 4 agents.

-Furthermore, we illustrate the speed of JAX-based MARL by illustrating the system steps per second as the number of parallel environments are increased

-Here, also note the system performance on a larger set of Robotic Warehouse environments:

 ## Roadmap 🛤️

 We plan to iteratively expand Mava in the following increments:

 - 🌴 Support for more multi-agent Jumanji environments.
 - 📊 Benchmarks on a more environments.
 - 🦾 Support for off-policy algorithms.